 Having an informal discussion about our online forum with two awesome students at one of our local events.

 I’m an easy-going person, open-minded and thoughtful.
-I’m calm and it takes a lot to upset me, but I’m also ambitious, creative and dedicated to make a change in our society.
+I’m calm and it takes a lot to upset me, but I’m also ambitious, creative and dedicated to making a change in our society.

 I’m impressed about the long way Kiron has come in the past three years and grateful for the dedication of its team, its students and the support of the many partners who support our mission.
 I’m happy to be part of the team now and hope that Kiron will continue to be successful in the future, inspiring people and opening up new opportunities to access higher education.